tinode/chat/docs/API.md

 ### Access Control

-Access control manages user's access to topics through access control lists (ACLs) or bearer tokens (_bearer tokens are not implemented as of version 0.15_).
+Access control manages user's access to topics through access control lists (ACLs).
+The access is assigned individually to each user-topic pair (subscription).

 Access control is mostly usable for group topics.
 Its usability for `me` and P2P topics is limited to managing presence notifications and banning uses from initiating or continuing P2P conversations.
+All channel readers are given the same permissions.

 User's access to a topic is defined by two sets of permissions: user's desired permissions "want", and permissions granted to user by topic's manager(s) "given".
 Each permission is represented by a bit in a bitmap.
 It can be either present or absent.
 The actual access is determined as a bitwise AND of wanted and given permissions.
 The permissions are communicated in messages as a set of ASCII characters, where presence of a character means a set permission bit: